htmfilho/reservo/CONTRIBUTING.md

 ## Do you have questions about the source code?

-* Ask any question about how to use SpitFHIR by creating an issue and tag it with "question".
+* Ask any question about how to use Reservo by creating an issue and tag it with "question".

 ## Do you want to contribute to the Rails documentation?